artfuldodger/ember-blog/README.md

 # Ember-blog

-This is an updated version of a simple blogging app built with the latest ember-cli.
+This is an updated version of a simple blogging app built with the latest `ember-cli` and using `http-mock` for its data source.

 See the screencasts by Jon Evans [here](https://www.youtube.com/watch?v=vLXGKNA4P_g) (part 1) and [here](https://www.youtube.com/watch?v=eV6JRW6gOyI) (part 2).